From Orthomosaics to Raw UAV Imagery: Enhancing Palm Detection and Crown-Center Localization: Experiments

 We next address \textit{RQ2}, which evaluates whether crown-center annotations improve palm localization beyond bounding-box centroids.
-Table~\ref{tab:keypoint_results} shows that across all models, predicted crown centers substantially outperform box centroids, with mAP improving from roughly 0.32-0.34 to over 0.75 and F1-scores rising from 0.55–0.60 to above 0.80.
+Table~\ref{tab:keypoint_results} shows that in all models, the predicted crown centers substantially outperform the box centroids, with the mAP improving from approximately 0.32-0.34 to over 0.75 and F1-scores increasing from 0.55–0.60 to above 0.80.
 These gains demonstrate that crown-center annotations reduce systematic offsets and yield more accurate localization.
-Figure~\ref{fig:center} further illustrates qualitative differences.
-Predicted crown centers align more closely with ground-truth centers than bounding-box centroids, particularly in dense or partially occluded canopies where bounding-box centroids are consistently displaced.
+Figure~\ref{fig:center} further illustrates the qualitative differences.
+The predicted crown centers align more closely with ground-truth centers than the bounding-box centroids, particularly in dense or partially occluded canopies where bounding-box centroids are consistently displaced.
 Together, these results confirm that crown-center predictions provide a more reliable spatial reference for downstream ecological analyses.